-Let's recall that the angles between three bodies in the partial solutions of the three-body problem are $0^{\circ}$ , $60^{\circ}$ or $180^{\circ}$ and they doesn't depend on the masses of the bodies.
-Further partial solutions of the four-body problem using the perturbation theory approach could explain the relations between mean longitudes of Venus, Earth, Mars and Ceres.
+Let's to remind that the angle between three bodies in the partial solutions of the three-body problem are 0° , 60° or 180° and they doesn't depend from the masses of the bodies.
+Further partial solutions of the four-body problem using the perturbation theory approach could be explain the relations between mean longitudes of Venus, Earth, Mars and Ceres.

-From the equations (23) similar to (20) relations are obtained:
+From the equations (23) are obtained similar to (20) relations: